Alangalang: Spanish Period

-A big flood leveled the town in 1883.
-By November of the same year, the gobernadorcillo moved the town to its present site.
+Spanish Overthrow / American Period

 In 1892, when there was a rebellion in the country, Alangalang was in the middle of the fight.
 Leocardio Pabilona overthrew the Spanish rule in the town and became the jefe or capitán with a new set of guinhaopan.
 When the Americans occupied the town upon orders from Pabilona, the inhabitants evacuated the place.
 The Americans, angered, set the town on fire.
 It was the hardship of mountain life which finally made the townsfolk yield to American authority.

 From then on, the town's growth was steady.
 Alangalang is a big producer of copra and rice and lies along the route of the busiest national highway of the province.
 The town has one of the biggest Spanish-made churches and shortly before the war had a new concrete municipal building with a swimming pool.

+Burning of Alangalang during 1900

+On May 17, 1900, the American forces stationed at Jaro burned the town.
+Town President Franciso Astorga sued the United States Government for $12,973 for his house and properties but was only reimbursed for $6,500 Mexican currency.

+Consolidation of San Miguel into Alangalang

+In 1903, the municipality of San Miguel was consolidated into Alangalang but was subsequently reversed by the Governor General in 1909 through Executive Order 81.

+World War II

 After the fall of Corregidor in May 1942, the municipality became the emergency capital of the province.
 Provincial and national offices and government records were accordingly transferred there for safekeeping.
 On December 16, 1942, Japanese planes bombed the town.
+In August 1943, the town was attacked by the Japanese to weaken guerilla strength.
 Alangalang again became one of the bulwarks of the resistance movement with Filemon Pabilona and Elias Macina as leaders.
 In 1944 to 1945, the Filipino forces of the 4th, 9th, 92nd, 93rd and 95th Infantry Division of the Philippine Commonwealth Army took in the town in Alangalang, Leyte fought the battles against the Japanese forces in World War II.

-After liberation, a regional high school opened.
-The town continues to lead in agriculture.
+Mainit River Bridge Incident

+On Oct 28, 1944, Lt.
+Col. Thomas E. Clifford Jr.'s troops made contact with the Japanese at the Mainit Bridge where he lost 5 men.
+The bridge was already fitted with explosives by the enemy but due to quick advance of the American troops, the enemy didn't have the chance to set it off.

 Geography

 Barangays

 Alangalang is politically subdivided into 54 barangays.
+Each barangay consists of puroks and some have sitios.